Skip to Content

 Is Kansas a No-Fault Divorce State?

-Divorcing coupleKansas is primarily a no-fault divorce state, though it does still recognize fault divorces.
-With a no-fault divorce, you don’t need to prove that your spouse did something that caused the breakdown of your marriage.
+Kansas is primarily a no-fault divorce state, though it does still recognize fault divorces.
+With a no-fault divorce, you do not need to prove that your spouse did something that caused the breakdown of your marriage.

-What are the Divorce Laws in Kansas?
+What Are the Divorce Laws in Kansas?

 If you would like to file for a fault divorce in Kansas, which attributes the end of your marriage to your spouse’s conduct, then Kansas recognizes the following as grounds for a fault divorce: